-On my first go around with Trout Run Valley I must have had at least 35 pounds of gear—I’m not positive as I didn’t weigh it on this particular trip (I did weigh my pack with most of the same gear on future trips though).
+On my first go-around with Trout Run Valley, I must have had at least 35 pounds of gear—I’m not positive as I didn’t weigh for that particular trip (I did weigh my pack with most of the same gear on future trips though).

 At this point I was carrying the REI ASL Cirque 2 tent (5 lbs), I had a Big Agnes Encampment 15 degree synthetic bag (3 lbs 4 oz), and my pack was a Gregory Z65 (4 lbs 3 oz).
-I had an MSR Pump Filter, heavy generic boots, didn’t use trekking poles, and probably carried lots of little doodads and excess/random clothing layers that go far beyond the normal day hiking gear or essentials.
+I had an MSR Pump Filter, used heavy generic boots, didn’t use trekking poles, and probably carried lots of little doodads and excess/random clothing layers that go far beyond the normal day hiking gear or essentials.

 On my trip last weekend back to the Trout Run Valley, I realized my gear is now 100% different from what I used three years ago.
 And while I’m by no means the lightest, nor do I use the most innovative gear, I have cut my base weight by well over 50%.